 The Black Hornet PRS is believed to be the smallest combat-hardened nano-drone in the world and has been engineered to assist military troops to keep an eye on the changing circumstances, detect immediate threats at hand and carry out spying missions.
 With a flight time of about 25 minutes, the Black Hornet PRS is integrated with electro-optical/infrared sensors.

 Here is a video in which experts at Roswell Flight Test Crew carried out a closer inspection of the Black Hornet PRS drone.

-The drone is not to be used by the French Armed Forces exclusively as it is currently being used in more than 30 countries.
+The drones to be supplied are not to be used by the French Armed Forces exclusively as it is currently being used in more than 30 countries.

-FLIR is not merely concentrating at producing military drones.
+FLIR is not merely concentrating on producing military drones to be supplied.
 It has been able to ramp up its operations in the commercial drone sphere as well.
 Mavic 2 Enterprise Dual was recently launched by DJI which encapsulates both a side-by-side 4K sensor for capturing visible light and a FLIR Lepton thermal microcamera for retrieving thermal data.

-The Lepton is the smallest thermal camera to have been developed by FLIR till date.
+The Lepton is the smallest thermal camera to have been developed by FLIR to date.
 FLIR has also collaborated with DJI in the past in several ventures.
-It all started with the introduction of XT camera in 2015 which led to the launch of Zenmuse XT2 thermal imaging camera in March, 2018 which was essentially an enhancement of the Zenmuse XT camera.
-The Zenmuse XT camera is an Infrared camera engineered to be loaded into DJI line of drones.
-Similar to the Mavic 2 Enterprise Dual, the XT2 also integrates a dual sensor to portray a conventional 4K live video streaming along with the infrared imagery.
+It all started with the introduction of the XT camera in 2015 which led to the launch of the Zenmuse XT2 thermal imaging camera in March 2018 which was essentially an enhancement of the Zenmuse XT camera.
+The Zenmuse XT camera is an Infrared camera engineered to be loaded into the DJI line of drones to be supplied.
+Similar to the Mavic 2 Enterprise Dual, the XT2 also integrates a dual-sensor to portray a conventional 4K live video streaming along with the infrared imagery.